Yolo Bypass Wildlife Area: Agriculture

-An interesting feature of the wildlife area is the extensive use of agriculture to achieve its wildlife habitat goals, while providing important operating income.
-In the northern portions of the wildlife area, rice is grown, which is then flooded after harvest, attracting thousands of waterfowl and shorebirds in full view of the thousands of automobiles on Interstate 80.
-Wildlife managers have instituted a rotation within the rice fields that allows for a fallow stage every three years.
+The extensive use of agriculture achieves its wildlife habitat goals, while providing important operating income.
+In the northern portions of the wildlife area, rice is grown, which is then flooded after harvest, attracting thousands of waterfowl and shorebirds in view of the automobiles on Interstate 80.
+Wildlife managers have instituted a crop rotation within the rice fields that allows for a fallow stage every three years.
 During this fallow stage, the field is managed for migratory shorebirds by flooding during the mid-summer months.

 Public use

 The wildlife area is open every day (except Christmas) for wildlife viewing and fishing.
-There are monthly tours on the second Saturday of each month conducted by volunteers from the Yolo Basin Foundation.
-Other public use opportunities are provided by the Yolo Basin Foundation and Fish and Wildlife including bat tours, open houses and a fall/winter speaker series.
+Tours are conducted by volunteers from the Yolo Basin Foundation.
+Other public use opportunities are provided by the Yolo Basin Foundation and Fish and Wildlife including bat tours, open houses and a speaker series.

 Hunting for waterfowl, pheasant and mourning dove is conducted in specific area by the California Department of Fish and Wildlife during the fall and winter months.

 The "Discover the Flyway" environmental education program annually brings approximately 4,000 students per year to learn about wetlands and visit the wildlife area.
 California Duck Days is an annual wildlife festival held each February, which includes educational exhibits and field trips to observe wildlife.
 Other activities include trout fishing for children, a mobile aquarium and displays of live captive raptors.